dashbook/killercoda-scenarios/dashtool-mysql/step3.md

 #### Target

-The `target.json` file contains configuration parameters for the [Iceberg Target](https://github.com/dashbook/target-iceberg).
+The `target` field contains configuration parameters for the [Iceberg Target](https://github.com/dashbook/target-iceberg).
 It contains information about which tables to extract, which iceberg catalog to use and parameters for the S3 object store.